 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Americans Love The Tau: The Tau are one of the most commonly collected armies in the US, while in Britain and Europe, they have middling popularity at best.
+Americans Love The Tau: The Tau are one of the most commonly collected armies in the US, while they have middling popularity at best in Britain and Europe.

 The Emperor understandably underwent this after he went on life support.
 Compare how he looks before◊ and after◊ the Horus Heresy.
 Interestingly, though, it's implied he's still kicking the crap out of the Warp-forces from within their domain.

-Their new codex now turn them into bitter individuals who want to become flesh again and merely want to reconquer their empire when they're not busy infighting, instead of unstoppable Omnicidal Maniacs who will stop at NOTHING for destroying every living things in the galaxy.
+Their fifth edition codex turned them into bitter individuals who want to become flesh again and merely want to reconquer their empire when they're not busy infighting, instead of unstoppable Omnicidal Maniacs who will stop at NOTHING for destroying every living things in the galaxy.
 It is also emphasized a lot more than before that they suffered many losses during their long sleep.
 Whether or not this new direction was a good thing is a hugeBase Breaker.